aryeelab/diffloop/README.md

 on `samtools`, `bedtools`, `cutadapt`, and `MACS2` to align reads, call anchor peaks, and summarize PETs per sample in the ChIA-PET experiment.
 <br> <br>
-To use the `looptestMake` function from a different preprocessing step, have files `X.loop_counts.bedpe`,`Y.loop_counts.bedpe`, `Z.loop_counts.bedpe` in `bed_dir` for `samples = (X,Y,Z)` where the first lines should resemble: <br> <br>
+To use the `loopdataMake` function from a different preprocessing step, have files `X.loop_counts.bedpe`,`Y.loop_counts.bedpe`, `Z.loop_counts.bedpe` in `bed_dir` for `samples = (X,Y,Z)` where the first lines should resemble: <br> <br>